Environment, Affordable Housing, Neighborhoods, & Public Health, vs Corporate Real Estate

 Local Coalition Fights Back!

-As in 2010 an 2012, Our City is again coordinating a coalition, San Francisco California Environmental Quality Act (CEQA) Defenders, to fight back against the new attacks.
-The first of these in 2023 was an ordinance from Supervisor Myrna Melgar who intends to vastly expand 4-plex, 9-plex, and 12-plex luxury condo and apartment construction.
+As in 2010 and 2012, Our City is again coordinating a coalition, San Francisco California Environmental Quality Act (CEQA) Defenders, to fight back against the new attacks.
+The first such attack in 2023 was an ordinance from Supervisor Myrna Melgar meant to vastly expand 4-plex, 9-plex, and 12-plex luxury condo and apartment construction.

 Together SF CEQA Defenders and the housing justice coalition REP SF (with the help of Supervisors Aaron Peskin and Dean Preston) fought hard to heavily amend Melgar's bill.
 When the ordinance passed on July 31 2023, local neighborhood noticing of all housing construction was restored, the demolition of rent controlled housing was banned, and stronger protections against corporate real estate speculation were included.